keremdemirtrk/keremdemirtrk/README.md

 ### Hi there 👋

-I'm kerem, i still studying computer engineer at KTU.
-Its my last year.
+I'm kerem, I'm Cloud and Platform Engineer at Sufle.
 If you want know more information about me, you can look my social accounts or mail me.

 You can reach me on: